AVDEV-SPACE/Customers-with-filtering/README.md

 # React + Vite

+To run this build locally, make sure to run npm install first.
+Depending on your CLI, you may need to prepend a command before install.

+🔌 To compile and start the local development server, run npm run dev in your terminal.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: